carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 - Map/filter/reduce: This is a method where we combine different functionals to create a larger program.
 We will use `dask.bag` to count the number of unique words in a novel using this formalism.
-- Task-based parallism: this may be the most generic abstraction as all the others can be expressed in terms of tasks or workflows.
+- Task-based parallelization: this may be the most generic abstraction as all the others can be expressed in terms of tasks or workflows.
 This is `dask.delayed`.

 # What is parallel computing?

 ## Dependency diagrams

-Suppose we have a computation, where each step **depends** on a previous one.
+Suppose we have a computation where each step **depends** on a previous one.
 We can represent this situation like in the figure below, known as a dependency diagram:

 ![Serial computation](../fig/serial.png)